Justin-Joji/food-waste-management/README.md

 # Food Waste Management Project
-A simple and aesthetically designed website for the purpose of easy and accessible collection of food waste from localities.
+A website with an aesthetic UI to support easy collection of food waste and leftovers submitted by local users.

 ## Features
 + Submitting food submission requests through detailed forms